-- setXXX(k) with K being a sequence of keyword assignments (e.g.) (name = value). - setXXX(D) with D being a dictionary with quantity names as keywords and values.
+- setXXX(K) with K being a sequence of keyword assignments (e.g.) (name = value). - setXXX(D) with D being a dictionary with quantity names as keywords and values, being expanded by into the form of K.

 19.2.4 Usage of setMethods